 Knowing this helps us understand why the details of the Passover commemoration are so carefully laid out.
 Even in the years to come God wants his people to continue to remember, through the Passover Meal, how God saved them.
 When Christ comes to save his people years later God wants the Jews to connect the events.

 Jews still gather for the Passover Meal today and Christians can find it meaningful to celebrate the Passover to make the application of each part to its fulfillment in Christ.
-The Meal is the most memorable part of celebration and the “Sedar Plate” contains elements that help participants remember the history of the Passover.
-With a little planning you could serve this to the children you are teaching.
+The Meal is the most memorable part of the celebration and the “Sedar Plate” contains elements that help participants remember the history and significance of the Passover.
+With a little planning, you could serve this to the children you are teaching.

-- Hard boiled egg – symbol of the suffering and oppression in Egypt.
+- Hard-boiled egg – the symbol of the suffering and oppression in Egypt.
 Everything else in boiling water becomes soft or disintegrates.
 But an egg becomes hard, like the Israelites.
 The more it is boiled, the harder it becomes.
 An egg also symbolizes New Life.

 - Roasted shank bone of lamb – reminds them there had to be blood sacrificed to save their lives.

-- Bitter herbs – horseradish – reminds them they were servants to slavery.
+- Bitter herbs – horseradish – reminds them they were enslaved.

-Greens – parsley, celery – symbol of coming of Spring which brings hope.
+Greens – parsley, celery – the symbol of the coming of Spring which brings hope.